microsoft/charticulator.com/_docs/02_user_interaction.md

 Charticulator allows you to use simple arithmetic the expression.
 For example, if you want to convert the `Temperature` value from Celsius to Fahrenheit, you can change the text string to "${avg(Temperature) * 1.8 + 32}".

 You can combine multiple columns to produce a single text string.
 Keep in mind that data rows come as a list, so it is necessary to use an aggregation function even if there is only one row.
-To compute the sum of the two columns, you can use the "${avg(\`Import Value\` + \`Export Value\`)" text string.
+To compute the sum of the two columns, you can use the "${avg(\`Import Value\` + \`Export Value\`)}" text string.

 You can also combine data values with a regular string.
 For example, if you want to add a percentage sign (%) after the `Share` value, you can change the text string to "${avg(Share)}{.1f}%".
 The dollar symbol ($) is reserved to specify the expression.
-Therefore, if you want to include a dollar sign to the string, you need to preprend the backslash symbol (\\).
+Therefore, if you want to include a dollar sign to the string, you need to prepend the backslash symbol (\\).
 For example, to prepend a dollar sign before the `Price` value with two numbers after the decimal point, the text string should be "\\\$${avg(Price)}{.2f}".

 Charticulator currently support two constants---E (=2.718281828…) and PI (=3.1415926…)---as well as common math functions including floor, ceil, exp, log, sin, cos, tan, sqrt, and pow.
 In addition, it supports common aggregation functions such as min, max, sum, avg, stdev, variance, median, and count.
 It also allows you to retrive the first and last value with the first and last fuction, respectively.

+<h3>Formatiing Axis Tick Labels</h3>
+For the Numerical Axis, you can format the axis tick labels by setting the tick format field using a similar format specifier.
+Because you are using the data bounded to the axis, you should not specify a data column name (with a dollar symbol).
+For example, to show a percentage for a numerical data, the tick format string should be "{.0%}".
+If you want to prepend a dollar sign to the tick values with a single number after the decimal point, the tick format string should be "${.1f}".